Overview of Safety, Health & Welfare at Work (Construction) Regulations 2013

 What's covered?

-• Hazard identification and risk assessment
+• Hazard identification and risk assessment techniques

-• Overview of guidance documents published by the HSA
+• Review of HSA-published guidance documents

 Who should participate?